FreddyMutant/mesto/README.md

 **Description**

-There will be a project about a places of Russia presented by cards.
+There will be a project about places of Russia presented by cards.
 The site will look responsive on the most common screen resolutions.
 You can edit profile or add new card of place.
 Like button will work aswell.